groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/search/xlsx.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Add Metadata to XLSX Files in JavaScript Applications"
+head_title: "Signature Detection in XLSX Files with JavaScript"
-head_description: "JavaScript metadata processing API to add metadata information to XLSX files.
-Work with metadata standards XMP, EXIF, IPTC, ID3 etc."
+head_description: "Harness the power of the GroupDocs.Signature for Node.js via Java API to detect and search for electronic signatures across XLSX files, including PDFs, Word documents, Excel spreadsheets, Presentations, and Images."

 ############################# Header ############################
-title: "Adding Metadata To XLSX In JavaScript"
+title: "Locate Signatures in XLSX Documents Using GroupDocs.Signature"
-description: "Add custom metadata properties to a wide range of business documents, images, audio & video file formats using GroupDocs.Signature for Node.js via Java."
+description: "Discover and retrieve detailed information about all embedded signatures in PDFs, Word, Excel, Presentations, and Image files using the advanced tools provided by GroupDocs.Signature for Node.js via Java."
 subtitle: "GroupDocs.Signature for Node.js via Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download Free Trial"
+    - title: "Get Started for Free"
       link: "https://releases.groupdocs.com/signature/nodejs-java/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Signature for Node.js via Java API"
+    title: "Overview of GroupDocs.Signature for Node.js via Java"
     link: "/signature/nodejs-java/"
     link_title: "Learn more"
     picture: "about_signature.svg" # 480 X 400
     content: |
-       [GroupDocs.Signature for Node.js via Java](/signature/nodejs-java/) is an advanced metadata fields management and manipulation solution to easily view, update, remove, find, compare, exchange and export metadata information from images and document formats without using any external software.
-Add metadata details to Word documents, Excel spreadsheets, PowerPoint presentations, Outlook emails, OneNote, Visio, Project, PDF, AutoCAD, ZIp, Audio and Video file formats along with the support for working with many other metadata processing features.
+       [GroupDocs.Signature for Node.js via Java](/signature/nodejs-java/) offers a robust framework for managing digital signatures across a wide spectrum of file types.
+Supporting over 60 formats such as PDF, Microsoft Office documents, Images, and ZIP files, the API enables users to apply, locate, verify, update, or remove a variety of signature types, including text, images, barcodes, digital certificates, and more.

 ############################# Steps ############################
 steps: